prospective students & visiting scholars

 In addition to classical

-coursework in Computer Science (computer networks and
+coursework in Computer Science and Engineering (computer

-distributed computing, in particular), coursework or
+networks and distributed computing, in particular),

-background in probability theory, stochastic processes,
+coursework or background in probability theory, stochastic

-operations research, graph theory, real analysis,
+processes, operations research, optimization theory, graph

-performance evaluation, communication theory, control
+theory, performance evaluation, communication theory,

 journals and conferences: